azpald/double-image/README.md

 ## The technique

-By carefully adjusting RGB values and the alpha channel, an image can appear differently depending on the background color, or remain invisible on one background while visible on another.
+By adjusting RGB values and the alpha channel, a single image can display different visuals depending on the background color, or remain invisible on one background while visible on another.

 ### Image example